sts10/ink/README.md

 From anywhere in the terminal, user can call ```$ ink ``` to access ink's main menu.
 As a shortcut, user's can create a new post by typing: ```$ ink “blog post title”``` in the terminal.

 Once a user opens a new post, their default text/markdown editor launches.
-The user then writes his or her post, saves it, closes the editor.
+The user should then write his or her post, save it, and exit the editor.

-The user should return to the open terminal window and user will find a menu with three choices: publish, save, delete, and quit.
+The user should then immediately return to the open terminal window, where the user will find a menu with the following choices: publish, save, delete, and quit.

 **Publish** adds, commits, and pushes the user’s Git up to GitHub, then deploys your Octopress blog.
 Here’s the Bash code: